 The state coordinator is also active on the state’s Unaccompanied Homeless Youth and Young Adult Commission and participates in that Commission’s Identification and Connections working Group which has overseen three statewide Youth Counts and the reporting of results.

+Massachusetts has been fortunate in being awarded several Youth Housing Demonstration Project (YHDP) grants.
+The state coordinator has participated in these or ensured that schools are well represented through regional and local homeless liaisons.

 For young homeless children the state coordinator sits on the Head Start State Coordinating Council based at the Department of Early Education and Care and its recently formed subcommittee on homeless children.

 The state coordinator is also a member of the state special education advisory council and has presented on mobility and access concerns and more broadly on homeless education and the reauthorization.

+The state coordinator has joined and is active on the Interagency Coordinating Council (ICC) for Early Intervention representing the needs of students and families who are homeless.

-Currently, McKinney-Vento sub-grantees are required to convene a service coordination committee four times a year with community based service providers.
+Currently, McKinney-Vento sub-grantees are required to convene a service coordination committee four times a year with community-based service providers.
 The purpose of these committees is to help with identification, heighten awareness in the community of the educational rights and needs of homeless children and to open communications between schools and providers regarding referrals.

 Describe the SEA’s procedures to ensure that disputes regarding the educational placement of homeless children and youths are promptly resolved.